michalciurus/Outletgen/readme.md

 - Want to get rid of dozens of @IBOutlets cluttering your ViewControllers? 🗑
 - Want to be cool like the Androids and have type safe auto generated references? 😎

-Use this script that will automatically generate view outlets for you! ⚡️
+Use this script that will automatically generate view outlets for you!
+The views are generated as VC extensions and are stored by object association ⚡️

 **Very early version, feel free to test and contribute**